Lt. Bob Welty and Friends in Nuthampstead - late 1944/Early 1945

 According to photos found in a candy box, Dad’s tent number was 17."

-Wally Blackwell had these comments on the door and the tent:
+Wally Blackwell provided the following background on the door and tent:

 "It is a door, but installed on a standard US Army tent, square, with 3 or 5 foot sidewalls, with a roof from the four sides up to a point at the top.
 I remember they had wooden floors and a standard stove with a stove pipe.
 They were put to good use as new crews arrived and crews left.
 I was in one for maybe 2 or 3 weeks in July and it was "living in a hot tent."
 In winter they were cold.
 The option was to be moved to a 12 man quanset hut when space became available.
 The tent housed a single crew of four, and there were cases where some crews elected to stay in a tent, fix it up their way, rather that get involved with others in a hut with different life styles.
 The 601 officer area had six or more of them lined up on the other side of the latrine.
 The symbol on the door is a 3, probably Tent 3."